DanWahlin/CopilotAdventures/README.md

 #### Advanced Adventures

-Experienced developers with a solid understanding of algorithms and data structures.
+Pre-Reqs: Experienced developers with a solid understanding of algorithms and data structures.

 - [The Gridlock Arena of Mythos](./Adventures/3-Advanced/The-Gridlock-Arena-of-Mythos.md)